Why is the BCCSA change from an exam, to a 1 day course?

 I need a replacement card

-Contact BCCSA and arrange payment of a replacement card ($26.25) please note you must have your valid TCP identification card on you at all times when directing traffic in BC.
+Contact BCCSA and arrange payment of a replacement card ($20.00 which includes GST).
+Please note you must have your valid TCP identification card on you at all times when directing traffic in BC.

 My card is expired, what do I do?

-Once your card has expired you are NOT certified to direct traffic on the roads in British Columbia.
-Contact your local chamber of commerce to schedule a time to write a TCP requalification exam to renew your TCP card.
-If you are located within Vancouver or the Lower Mainland contact the ICBA to arrange a time at 604-298-7795.
+Once your card has expired you are NOT eligible to direct traffic on the roads in British Columbia.
 If your card is expired for longer than 1 full calendar year, you are required to retake the whole 2-day course.

-The temporary record of completion you receive upon completing the course is valid for 3 (three) months following your date of qualification.
+The temporary record of completion you receive upon completing the course is valid for 3 (three) months following your date of issuance.
 The permanent card will be received in the mail within those 3 months.
-Permanent cards are valid for 3 years past the initial date of qualification.
+Permanent cards are valid for 3 years past the initial date of issuance.

 Is my ticket from another province valid in BC?